-What’s the difference between the Air Head standard and Air Head Marine?
+What’s the difference between the Air Head STANDARD and Air Head COMPACT?

-The Air Head Marine version has the brackets at the back of the toilet pan repositioned so that the toilet fits flush against the back wall, this compromises the size of the the toilet pan reducing it slightly.
-In every other respect the Marine is the same as the regular Air Head
+The Air Head COMPACT version has the seat brackets/hinges at the back of the toilet pan repositioned so that the toilet fits flush against the back wall, this reduces the depth of the toilet seat slightly.
+In every other respect the COMPACT is the same as the standard Air Head

 The HULL version has a small cut-out section at the lower back which enables it to fit around obstructions or sloping walls.
 Please note that the hull version is a special order product.
 For details of the standard/household version, click here.